Cosmic-Ray Mass Composition around the Knee via Principal Component Analysis: Mass composition around the knee using PCA

 We repeated the same procedure, this time using mock data sets generated based on the predictions of one hadronic interaction model, and performed the reconstruction by fitting these distributions with MC predictions from a different interaction model.
 This was repeated for all combinations of models considered in this study and we obtained in this way the second source of biases and systematic errors $\sigma_2$ due to MC mismodeling.

 While the bias values are very close to zero, the systematic errors of the individual fractions, $\sigma_2$, were consistently larger than $\sigma_1$.
-Therefore, we chose to apply only the second set of systematic errors in the reconstruction process from experimental data, as shown in Figure \ref{fig:fractions} and propagated in Figure \ref{fig:lnA}.
+Therefore, we chose to apply only the second set of systematic errors in the reconstruction process from experimental data, as shown in Figure \ref{fig:fractions} and propagated in Figure \ref{fig:lnA}, using the general error propagation formula, applied to the primary fractions and their covariance matrix, including the correlations.
 The values of the individual fractions of different species together with the systematic errors ($\sigma_2$) as a function of energy for each hadronic interaction model are listed in Table \ref{tab:fraction_errors}.